- 1 The Right Hot Water Burn Injury Lawyer in New York

 Burned by Hot Water in Your NYC Apartment?

-New York City regulations require apartment buildings to deliver hot water to bathtubs, showers, and bathroom sinks at no less than 120 °F. But serious burns can occur at 124°F.
+New York City regulations require apartment buildings to deliver hot water to bathtubs, showers, and bathroom sinks at no less than 120 °F. But burns causing serious injury can occur at 124°F.

 NYC apartment landlords often fail to comply with the many New York City and building code regulations for the installation and maintenance of hot water safety equipment.